saifkheraj/d_s/GenAI/MLOps/ContainersforReproducibleModels/ContainerOrchestration/README.md

 ## Stage 3: Containerize with Docker

 ### What is Docker?

-Think of Docker as a way to package your entire application (code + dependencies + environment) into a single "box" that runs the same way everywhere.
+Docker packages your entire application (code + dependencies + environment) into a single "container" that runs the same way everywhere.

 ### Step 3.1: Install Docker

 **Windows/Mac:**
-- Download Docker Desktop from docker.com
+1. Download Docker Desktop from [docker.com](https://docker.com)
-- Install and start it
+2. Install and start it
-- Verify: `docker --version`
+3. Verify installation: `docker --version`

 **Linux:**
 ```bash